TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-storagesize.md

 <properties
 	pageTitle="Storage Size Does Not Meet Requirement"
-	description="Operation failed because the provided storage size does not meet requirement." infoBubbleText="Found create or update PostgreSQL server failed because the input storage size does not meet our requirement .
+	description="Operation failed because the provided storage size does not meet requirement." infoBubbleText="Found create or update PostgreSQL server failed because the input storage size does not meet our requirement.
 See details on the right" service="microsoft.dbforpostgresql"
 	resource="dbforpostgresql"
 	authors="Xin-Cheng"